Put a spring in your step with these West End shows

 The Play That Goes Wrong

 An Olivier Award-winning comedy play, The Play That Goes Wrong ensured that Mischief Theatre would have an unrivalled presence in the West End.
 Set backstage at an amateur dramatic society’s production, follow the cast of “Murder of Haversham Manor” as they make last-minute preparations before curtain up.
 But as the title suggests, not everything goes according to plan for the theatre company, with parts of the set falling around them and even cast members seemingly going astray.
 Will the accident-prone actors make it to curtain up?
-Only time will tell at The Play That Goes Wrong, now starring a brand new cast.
+Only time will tell at The Play That Goes Wrong.

 The Comedy About a Bank Robbery